Sector Alpha

 Is Capital Goods - Engineering Heavy expanding or contracting this week?

-The Capital Goods - Engineering Heavy sector is expanding this week with a breadth change of +1 stocks.
+The Capital Goods - Engineering Heavy sector is stable this week.

 Which Capital Goods - Engineering Heavy stocks have the highest revenue growth?